Jelder2/CSCI-4950-Senior-Project/README.md

 admin.html - The admin login page.
 This gives access to administrative controls, including access to the website backend and ability to remove users.

 ## PHP Files
-PlayerKilled.php -

-SortingPlayers.php -

-access.php -

-connect.php -

-login.php -
+PlayerKilled.php - removes players from the game once they have been eliminated

+SortingPlayers.php - handles adding users to the game and performs random shuffling of users, allowing the selecting of targets.

+connect.php -  connects to the database and inputs variables into the database

-loginForum.php -
+loginForum.php - Validates the email and password login for users.

 logout.php - handles user logout request and returns them to the main page index.html

 scoreboard.php - the main page for the scoreboard.
 It mainly is html with php used to interact with the database to properly to maintain a live score evertime the page is refreshed

 scoreboardinteract.php - holds functions that are necessary for accessing user's usernames and user's scores.

-thegame.php -

 ## <br>
 ## CSS Files (assets/stylesheets)